June 8, 202610 min read

 Best for: Technical diagrams and architecture drawings

 Excalidraw is another open-source infinite canvas focused on drawing.
 It has become the go-to tool for software architecture diagrams thanks to its hand-drawn aesthetic and extensive shape library.
+If you need more than diagramming, compare the top Excalidraw alternatives.

 • Open source